The GED is one of the three High School Equivalency Tests available in the U.S. The other two alternatives are the HiSET and TASC exams.

 Upon successfully completing the test, students will receive their High School Equivalency Diploma.

-This credential is accepted by employees, schools, and federal agencies in the same way as a common high school diploma.
+This credential is accepted by employers, schools, and federal agencies in the same way as a common high school diploma.

 The GED (short for General Education Development) is considered the most popular of these 3 High School Equivalency Exams.
 However, not all states allow you to choose the GED test.